awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Integrating.SaveIntoS3.md

 ## Granting privileges to save data in Aurora MySQL<a name="AuroraMySQL.Integrating.SaveIntoS3.Grant"></a>

 The database user that issues the `SELECT INTO OUTFILE S3` statement must have a specific role or privilege\.
 In Aurora MySQL version 3, you grant the `AWS_SELECT_S3_ACCESS` role\.
-In Aurora MySQL version 1 or 2, you grant the `SELECT INTO S3` privilege\.
+In Aurora MySQL version 2, you grant the `SELECT INTO S3` privilege\.
 The administrative user for a DB cluster is granted the appropriate role or privilege by default\.
 You can grant the privilege to another user by using one of the following statements\.

  Use the following statement for Aurora MySQL version 3: